wayinone/wayinone.github.io/RRA.md

 ---
 Wei-Ying Wang and Stuart Geman, 2017

-How to learn the inherent structures of data?
-Especially, they are non-labeled (this makes it unsupervised learning problem).
+How to learn the inherent structures of data (unsupervisedly)?
 Our algorithm can do it pretty well!
-In the right plot, after we found 3 structures (AKA prototypes) we summarized the data point according to its nearest structure, and colored it by different colors.
+In the right plot, after we found 3 structures (AKA prototypes) we summarized the data point according to its nearest structure, and group them by different colors.

 | <center>Original data</center> | <center>Proposed Method: Structures learned</center> |
 | ---------------------------- |:----------------------------:|